-- 1. Texas ESRD Emergency Coalition (TEEC) - 2.
-Recognize your role in helping ensure patients receive safe, timely and effective care when they evacuate - 3.
-Importance of disaster drills for patients and providers - a.
-How to plan and develop a disaster drill - 4.
-TEEC Policy & Procedure Manual - 5.
-Kidney Community Emergency Response (KCER) Coalition
+- Understand the Texas ESRD Emergency Coalition (TEEC) - Recognize your role in helping ensure patients receive safe, timely and effective care when they evacuate - 3.
+Recognize the importance of disaster drills for both patients and providers - 4.
+Identify how the TEEC Policy & Procedure Manual can be used in planning and developing a disaster drill - 5.
+List essential components of a facility specific disaster plan and resources to develop